ozielalves/Financas_UFRN_2019/README.md

   - Numpy as np
   - Matplotlib.pyplot as plt
   - Tkinter as tk
+  - Plotly as py
+  - Plotly.express as px
+  - iFrame

 ## Youtube link for the Explanation video
 *https://youtu.be/i_h2HwNJygQ*